 - Line the bottom of a 22 cm / 9 inch Springform Pan with Baking Paper and grease the edges.

-- Crush the Digestive Biscuits into fine crumbs.
+- Crush the Digestive Biscuits into fine crumbs, either by hands in a small plastic bag or in the food processor.
 Add the melted Butter and mix until it looks like wet sand.90 gr (6 tablespoons) Unsalted Butter, 180 gr (1 3/4 cup -crushed) Digestive Biscuits

 - Preheat your oven on 140°C/285°F.